pu-orfe/page-stream/TESTING-STABLE-COMPOSITOR.md

 ✅ No "network unreachable" or DNS errors in any container logs

 If all criteria pass, the harness is stable and ready for production testing.

+## Production sizing scenario

+Consider the following production-like scenario when choosing host resources:

+- 4 `standard` instances at full resolution (1920x1080)
+- 2 `half-width` sources (960x1080) feeding a single compositor
+- Each stream targets a distinct ingest endpoint (no shared IO bottleneck)

+For this workload we recommend provisioning at least **8 CPUs and 32 GB RAM** on a real machine (not VM/Colima).
+This provides headroom for multiple encodes (x264) and avoids the VM I/O/CPU constraints that can show up in local Colima runs.